 Combined with getting visibility and credibility actually getting your goods and services to your target clients is crucial if you’re to succeed – and remain – in business.
 This is the Place part of the 4 Ps of marketing.

 I was reminded of this the other day when I had the opportunity to spend a couple of hours on a nearby beach after 6 hours of teaching marketing.
-As I lay there I heard a voice calling out and my mi20160731_160057nd flashed back to when I was eight years old and on my first overseas holiday with my parents.
+As I lay there I heard a voice calling out and my mind flashed back to when I was eight years old and on my first overseas holiday with my parents.
 We went to Mallorca – at the time an upmarket place to go on holiday.
 Each day a man would come along the beach calling out his wares although I can no longer recall what he was selling.

 Fast forward a few decades and there I am on a beach in Split when a man comes by calling out something in Croatian which sounded like cockeriko … Actually he was saying kukuruza – corn-on-the-cob – which he wrapped in a napkin and spinkled with salt.
 From the times he walked back and forth it seems that hot corn-on-the-cob sells well.
 This surprised me since it wasn’t a chilly winter day but the height of summer (34C) !!